christien-viray/NBA-Player-Value-Analysis/README.md

 NBA Player Value Analysis
-Author: Christien Viray
+Author: Christien Bryan Reyes Viray

-This project analyzes the value of NBA players based on their performance stats and salary during the 2023-2024 season.
-Using Python and Excel, I explored metrics like Player Efficiency Rating (PER), games played, minutes played, and PER per million dollars to determine which players give the most value to their teams.
+This project analyzes the value of NBA players based on their performance stats and salary during the 2022-2023 season.
+Using Python and Excel, I explored metrics like Player Efficiency Rating (PER), games played, minutes played, and PER per million dollars to determine which players gives the most value to their teams.

 Summary